craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ISBN-13   : 978-0735605350

 ## Chapter 1 - What is an Estimate?
 * Distinguish between estimates, targets and commitments.
-An estimate is a prediction of how long some development will take or cost, but a target (i.e. “we need to have version 1.2 ready to demonstrate at a trade show in May”) is independent of the estimate.
+An estimate is a prediction of how long some development will take or cost, but a target (i.e. "we need to have version 1.2 ready to demonstrate at a trade show in May") is independent of the estimate.
 Just because targets are desirable (or even mandatory) does not mean they are achievable.
 * Estimations are not plans.
 Estimates form the foundation for the plans, but the plans don't have to be the same as the estimates.
 When different, this indicates a level of risk.
 * Estimates are produced with no specific result in mind.
 Plans are produced with a specific result in mind (i.e. hitting a specific business target).
 * When you're asked to provide an estimate, determine whether you're supposed to be estimating (no specific result) or figuring out how to hit a target (a specific result).
 * Estimates should not be a single-point number (i.e. We can have it ready in 4 months) but rather a range (i.e. We can have it ready in 3-6 months).
 Further, the points within the range should have probabilities of outcome. (i.e. We are 50% confident that we can deliver in 3 months, and 90% confident with can deliver in 6 months).
 Probabilities are implied in a range even if not explicitly stated.
-* The definition of a “good” estimate is one that is within 25% of the actual result, 75% of the time.
+* The definition of a "good" estimate is one that is within 25% of the actual result, 75% of the time.
 * Most people's sense of 90% confident is really closer to 30% confident.
 * The primary purpose of software estimation is not to predict a project's outcome; it is to determine whether a project's targets are realistic enough to allow the project to be controlled to meet them.
-* “A good estimate is an estimate that provides a clear enough view of the project reality to allow the project leadership to make good decisions about how to control the project to hit its targets”
+* "A good estimate is an estimate that provides a clear enough view of the project reality to allow the project leadership to make good decisions about how to control the project to hit its targets"

 ## Chapter 2 - How good an estimator are you?
 * Don't provide "percentage confident" estimates (especially "90% confident") unless you have a quantitatively derived basis for doing so.